poooi/poi-plugin-ezexped/README.md

 ### Current

+- Remove "Allow switching to this plugin automatically"

+    - This setting is now handled by main program so we no longer need a redundant one for exactly same purpose.

 - Handle expedition result screen action

     - Switch to this plugin when user is on expedition result screen